propfeds/terminal-blues/docs/contributing.md

     and the capital D (depth) (right of return symbol) *room blue* (index 14)
     - And if you ever want to not export an extra alphabet, just hide the layer (reminder, they're inside layer `[4][1][6]`).
-2. Move `export.lua` to Aseprite's script folder (`%appdata%/Aseprite/scripts/` for Windows).
 3. Open `master.aseprite`, and make sure it is the active window in the program.
 4. Go to Files > Scripts > `export`.
 The export should appear within the `export` folder of the repository.

 ## The fonts

-The [CP437 to POWDER script](../fonts/cp437_to_powder.py) converts an CP437/ANSI bitmap to the POWDER format.
+The [CP437 to POWDER script](../scripts/cp437_to_powder.py) converts an CP437/ANSI bitmap to the POWDER format.
 Only works with square fonts since POWDER uses them.

 1. Cook up a new font!